 We didn’t even have a name for the place until a few weeks before opening.

-In retrospect, “The Globe” seems like such a natural name, it may come as something of a surprise to learn it could easily have been something else.
+In retrospect, “The Globe” seems like such a natural name, it may come as a surprise to learn it could easily have been something else.
 Markéta seemed to like the name “Under the Blue Lamp” – mainly for how it sounded in Czech: Pod modrou lampou.
 Some of the other contenders included – jogging my memory here – “The World” or “The New World” – which works pretty well in Czech as Nový Svět, and recalls Czech composer Antonín Dvořák’s “Symphony of the New World.”
-I personally liked (but didn’t push very hard for) “Café Niagara” (not for the falls, but rather for a cryptic Hungarian short story from 1963).
+I personally liked (but didn’t push very hard for) “Café Niagara” (not for the famous waterfall, but rather for a cryptic Hungarian short story from 1963).
 It’s a cool story but probably would have been a disastrous name.

 We settled on the name once and for all a few weeks before the opening at a writers’ retreat Scott had set up at a villa on the outskirts of Prague.
-He was working on an anthology of contemporary English writing from Prague, Bohemian Verses, that would be published at around the same time as we were opening the store.
+He was working on an anthology of contemporary English writing from Prague, "Bohemian Verses," that would be published at around the same time as we planned to open the store.
 I don’t remember the deliberations very clearly, but we hashed out the possibilities, and after some back and forth settled on “The Globe.”
-The name had both a reference to Shakespeare going for it (it's an unwritten rule that all English-language bookstores in Europe need a Shakespeare tie-in) and, in a larger sense, evoked the symbolism of the world returning to Prague after decades of Communist isolation.
+The name had both a reference to Shakespeare going for it (it's an unwritten rule that all English-language bookstores in Europe need a Shakespeare tie-in) and, in a larger sense, evoked the symbolism of the world returning to Prague after decades of Communist-era isolation.

-I suppose we might have gotten an inkling of the tsunami that was coming on that late-July evening, July 28 to be precise, after we'd finally finished stacking all the books, painting the façade, and mounting that big “Globe Bookstore & Coffeehouse” sign above the door.
-As we prepared to welcome the public on opening night, we wondered who might be coming.
+I suppose we should have gotten an inkling of the tsunami that was coming on that late-July evening, July 28 to be precise, after we'd finally finished stacking all the books, painting the façade and mounting that big “The Globe Bookstore & Coffeehouse” sign above the door.
+As we prepared to welcome the public in with a bash on opening night, we wondered who -- if anyone -- might be coming to the party.